 Soyuz TMA-M variant

-The introduction of the Soyuz TMA-M spacecraft (industrial designation - 11F732A47) became the latest step in a series of gradual upgrades to Russia's legendary manned transport.
-Originally designated as Series 700, Soyuz TMA-M was also informally known as "digital Soyuz," -- a reference to an advanced flight control computer onboard.
-Systems introduced in this round of modifications also promised to pave the way to the development of the new-generation manned vehicle.
+The introduction of the Soyuz TMA-M spacecraft (industrial designation - 11F732A47) became the latest step in a series of gradual upgrades to Russia's legendary crew transport.
+Originally designated as Series 700, Soyuz TMA-M was also informally known as "digital Soyuz," -- a reference to an advanced flight control computer introduced with that variant.
+Most of the new components developed for TMA-M were also expected to migrate to the new-generation crew vehicle.
 After some delays, the first Soyuz TMA-M made it to the launch pad in October 2010.

-Above: New systems onboard Soyuz TMA-M. Red indicates new hardware within System of motion and navigation control, SUDN; green - Onboard measurement system, SBI; and blue - Thermal control system, SOTR.
+New systems onboard Soyuz TMA-M. Red indicates new hardware within the Motion Control and Navigation System, SUDN; green - Onboard Measurement System, SBI; and blue - Thermal Control System, SOTR, (INSIDER CONTENT).
 Credit: Roskosmos / RKK Energia

 The goal of the upgrades which led to Soyuz TMA-M was the replacement of outdated equipment, some of which was no longer in production, with more advanced systems, employing modern electronics and software.
 According to original plans, these modifications were to be more extensive, but in the end, the most radical and expensive proposals had to be postponed to a later date.